jonesrussell/blog-jekyll/_posts/2024-07-24-a-nod-to-golang-testing-cobra-cli-applications-with-dependency-injection.md

 date: 2024-07-06
 ---

-# A Nod to "Golang: Testing Cobra CLI Applications with Dependency Injection"

 Ahnii, fellow Gophers!
 Today, I want to bring your attention to a blog post that I stumbled upon while flailing about, trying to figure out how to test my Dependency Injected Cobra CLI app.

 [Golang: Testing Cobra CLI applications with dependency injection](https://web.archive.org/web/20240706150641/https://jackwrfuller.au/posts/testing-cobra-cli/) helped me the utmost.
 So thanks and credit to the author, Jack W R Fuller.